rabsjp/multiPA/README.md

 Dictionary of variables:
   1. id_in_session = oTree subject id in each session
   2. round_number = rounds
-  3. staten = 1 is red, 2 is blue
+  3. staten = State of Nature, 1 is red, 2 is blue
   4. decision = Continue or Stop
   5. pay = Payoff
   6. session = number of session for treatment